 The Importance of Resilience Science in Setting Habitat Conservation Priorities

-By Andrew Bowman, Director of the Environment Program
+By Andrew Bowman, then director for the environment

 Like much of the environmental community, we have come to accept that climate change is emerging as the greatest challenge to effective wildlife conservation.
 As a funder with a long history of supporting private land conservation and the continuing desire to continue to provide capital for the permanent protection of wildlife habitat in the United States, we face with this fundamental question: "Are we conserving the right places based on the changes we anticipate from climate change?"
 We have learned that such an inquiry is complicated by the fact that it is difficult to predict with certainty how quickly climate change will occur, how it will manifest itself in specific locations, and how it will affect thousands of species, not only in the short term (i.e., the next few decades), but on timescales that are relevant to processes such as species' evolution (i.e., centuries and millennia).
 Moreover, even when a strong climate-based habitat conservation plan is available, tough questions remain about how to prioritize among the places identified as high-value habitat and then how to best allocate scarce capital to available conservation transactions.